NewDay-Data/scilint/README.md

 If you made a change to the notebooks in one of the exported cells, you can export it to the library with nbdev_prepare.
 If you made a change to the library, you can export it back to the notebooks with nbdev_update.

-# 🤓 Start using `nbdev`!

-In case you hadn’t guessed yet we are big `nbdev` fans. `scilint` has a better developer experience on an `nbdev` project and is more fully featured but mostly because it will really help you when trying to move from exploratory development to production processes.

-`nbdev` contains many features that are useful for Data Science workflows; too many in fact to cover here.
-We will focus on the major features we consider to have significant for Production Data Science
-teams:

-1. Explicit separation of exploration from what is **fundamental** for the workflow to execute using the `export` directive.
-2. Introducing a test runner for notebook-based repos.
-3. In-flow documentation of a notebook that is focused on the reader and powerfully expressive thanks to Quarto Markdown (aids building towards published reproducible research)
-4. Git friendly workflow via pre-commit hooks.